WongSC13/DataWrangling_Netflix/README.md

 I have used the various python libraries such as Pandas for EDA and data cleaning, and showcasing the various data using Matplotlib, Matrix Seaborn and Plotly Express for data visualization.

-I have learned a lot during this project, and will continue to fine-tune the project as well as work on other projects in the near future.
+I have learned a lot during this project, and will continue to fine-tune this project as well as work on other projects in the near future.